tniessen/node-pqclean/README.md

 ## License

-This project is distributed under the ISC license.
+This project is distributed under the MIT license.
 Please check [deps/PQClean](deps) for licenses that apply to individual algorithm implementations.